zibneuro/brainvispy/doc/understanding_the_code.md

 ### generators

 The [SymmetricPointsGenerator](../generators/symmetricpoints.py) is the one that generates random points inside the meshes.
 It can either generate single points or point pairs consisting of points mirrored along the x, y or z axis.
 This class is used by the [Brain](../bio/brain.py) class to embed the neurons in the brain regions.
-The [UniformPointCloud](../generators/uniformpointcloud.py) is used by the [SymmetricPointsGenerator](../generators/symmetricpoints.py) to create the points according to a distribution with no two points being too close to each other (similar to blue noise).
+The [UniformPointCloud](../generators/uniformpointcloud.py) is used by the [SymmetricPointsGenerator](../generators/symmetricpoints.py) to create the points according to a random distribution in which no two points being too close to each other (similar to blue noise).

 ### gui